Halloween II (1981 film): Casting

 The main cast of Halloween reprised their roles in the sequel with the exception of Nick Castle, who had played the adult Michael Myers in the original.
 Veteran English actor Donald Pleasence continued the role of Dr. Sam Loomis, who had been Myers' psychiatrist for the past 15 years while Myers was institutionalized at Smith's Grove Sanitarium.
 Curtis (then 22), again played the teenage babysitter Laurie Strode, revealed in this film as the younger sister of Myers.
 Curtis required a wig for the role of long-haired Laurie Strode, as she had her own hair cut shorter at the time.
-Charles Cyphers reprised the role of Sheriff Leigh Brackett, though his character disappears from the film when the corpse of his daughter Annie (Nancy Loomis) is discovered.
+Charles Cyphers reprised the role of Sheriff Leigh Brackett, though his character disappears from the film when the corpse of his daughter Annie Brackett (Nancy Loomis) is discovered.
 Nancy Loomis appears as Annie in a cameo role as her father, Sheriff Brackett, closes her eyes as her corpse is being taken out of the house in a stretcher.
 Actor Hunter von Leer heads the manhunt for Myers in the role of Deputy Gary Hunt.
 He admitted in an interview that he had never watched Halloween before being cast in the part.
 He stated, "I did not see the original first but being from a small town, I wanted the Deputy to have compassion."
 Nancy Stephens, who played Loomis's nurse colleague Marion Chambers in the original, also reprised the character and was given a more important role, revealing to Loomis the family connection between Laurie and Michael.

 Stunt performer Dick Warlock played Michael Myers (as in Halloween, listed as "The Shape" in the credits), replacing Castle who was beginning a career as a director.
 Warlock's previous experience in film was as a stunt double in films, such as The Green Berets (1968) and Jaws (1975), and the 1974 television series Kolchak: The Night Stalker.
 In an interview, Warlock explained how he prepared for the role since Myers received far more screen time in the sequel than the original.
 Warlock said:

 Warlock also claims that the mask he wore was the same one Nick Castle used in the first film.
 Hill confirmed this in an interview.